sebastian-nagel/pywb-wiki/Video Replay and Recording.md

 With release 0.7.0, pywb features extensive support for video (and audio) replay from archives and and via the live proxy.
 Using pywb-webrecorder allows for live proxy recording of video/audio which can then be played back from any WARC file.

 *Note: This is the first release of video support, and some of these features will likely undergo significant improvement in the future.
-Feel free to open issues if there are any questions about how any of this works.*
+Feel free to open issues if there are any questions about how any of this works.
+At this time, video replay works best in Chrome followed by Firefox.
+It has not yet been thoroughly tested on other platforms*

 ## HTML5